 Protected TAVR™ with Claret Medical’s Sentinel® gives you the power to reduce stroke.
 In the SENTINEL pivotal US IDE, peri-procedural stroke rate was reduced by 63%4 when Sentinel CPS was used.

 The 63% reduction was confirmed in an independent real-world academic study from Ulm Germany, which demonstrated compelling 70% reduction in neurologist adjudicated TAVR Stroke, and Stroke or Mortality in the first 7-days post TAVR.

 Click here to read a study in Journal of American College of Cardiology (JACC) that underscores how Sentinel CPS reduces TAVR 7-Day All-Stroke and 7-Day All-Stroke or All-Cause Mortality by 70%.5

 Cerebral Damage More Pervasive Than Originally Thought

-When neurologists examine TAVR patients’ brains post-procedure, they are seeing more damage than has been reported to-date.
-Neurological deficit has been observed in 28% of TAVR patients that did not receive cerebral protection as evaluated by a neurologist two days post-procedure.
-In addition, protected patients have shown a significantly lower ataxia* rate when compared to unprotected patients (9% vs. 24%, respectively) two days post-procedure.4
+When neurologists examine TAVI patients’ brains post-procedure, they are seeing more damage than has been reported to-date.
+Neurological deficit has been observed in 28% of TAVI patients that did not receive cerebral protection as evaluated by a neurologist two days post-procedure.

 - Tchétché, et al. J Am Coll Cardiol Intv.
 2014;7(10):1138-45.